shangerxin/connected/Readme.md

 5. Import a session file
 6. Open selected tabs in new window
 7. Move selected tabs in new window
-8. Reopen closed tabs, currently limitted to the tabs closed by the extension
+8. Reopen closed tabs, currently limited to the tabs closed by the extension
 9. Refresh the tabs of a window
 10. Refresh all/selected tabs
 11. Restore the session from the session list view